QuantEcon/lecture-source-jl/rst_files/dynamic_programming/discrete_dp.rst

 Exercises
 =========

-In the stochastic optimal growth lecture :doc:`dynamic programming lecture <optgrowth>`, we solve a :ref:`benchmark model <benchmark_growth_mod>` that has an analytical solution to check we could replicate it numerically
+In the stochastic optimal growth lecture :doc:`dynamic programming lecture <../dynamic_programming/optgrowth>`, we solve a :ref:`benchmark model <benchmark_growth_mod>` that has an analytical solution to check we could replicate it numerically

 The exercise is to replicate this solution using ``DiscreteDP``